 Continuing with the theme of staying out of the way, don’t block the subway doors.
 When you’re waiting to board a train, let the passengers off the train before you attempt to get on.
 Mimic what New Yorkers usually do, which is to stand off to the side of the doors while people disembark.
 This rule also applies from the other side of the doors.
-If you’re inside the train and you’re not getting off at this stop, move away from the doors so other passengers can get on and off.
+If you’re a tourist in New York inside the train and you’re not getting off at this stop, move away from the doors so other passengers can get on and off.
 It’s not rocket science… it just requires some basic consideration for those around you.

 One more subway gripe, and this is a biggie: Do not “manspread.”
 Ever.
 Unfamiliar with this term?
 One Urban Dictionary user defines “manspreading” as “the act of men sitting with their legs so widely spread that the person next to them has an estimated 0.5 seat left…” New Yorkers do this too, but it’s extremely irritating if you value your personal space, so let’s all make a habit of not doing it.